 4. If I could teach you a way to increase your income, would you be open to it?

 5. Do you or anyone you know that would be open to making some extra income part-time?

 6. Do you know anyone that would like to know some ways to save money on taxes?

 7. Do you know anyone that can spare 10 hours per week to make money from home?

 As you can see, these questions elicit a positive response and generally lead to the person sharing more information.
 You don’t have to ask all of these questions at once, but simply drop one or two in when there is a break in communication.
 These questions will pique the person’s interest and get them to share more information with you.
-If you are looking for better ways to recruit more prospects to your MLM opportunity then these questions will help.
+If you are looking for better ways to recruit more prospects for your MLM opportunity then these questions will help.